 While you’re here…

-While you wait for this to come out, would you like a 14 day free trial for BINGE?
-BINGE is a Australian streaming service which will give you access to popular films and shows such as: Zack Snyder’s Justice League, Supergirl, The Walking Dead, Game Of Thrones, The Hills New Beginnings, Keeping Up With The Kardashians, Gossip Girl, Legacies, Superman & Lois, Euphoria, The Flight Attendant, The Sopranos and much more!
+Would you like a 14 day free trial of BINGE?
+BINGE is an Australian streaming service that will give you access to popular films and shows such as House Of The Dragon (coming soon), Westworld, Euphoria, Peacemaker, The Walking Dead, Game Of Thrones, Gossip Girl, Legacies, Superman & Lois, The Flight Attendant, The Sopranos, Doctor Who and much more!

 A note to all our readers: This 14-day free trial is available for customers new to BINGE only.
-Offer was correct at the time of publishing this article and may change.
+The offer was correct at the time of publishing this article and may change.
 Terms and conditions apply, see BINGE website for details.
 We may earn revenue from affiliate links that could be clicked on this page.

 Raised By Wolves Season 1 Episode 1 Review – Is Raised By Wolves Good?

 I thought that the episode was really good.
 Ridley Scott is a director who I really enjoy and his films have always been excellent.
 What I like the most about this films is that they have a way in which somehow you become quite immersed in them the more you watch it.
 The same can be said here with Raised By Wolves, I was so immersed with this first episode, I felt like I was one of Ridley Scott’s movies!

 The production values of this show are extremely high for something on television.
 The special effects team really did a great job with the space ship effects in the show.
 The set design is also quite good, even though the events of the first episode pretty much take place in one location, each shot seemed to be in a different place so it made that one small location never really feel the same.